igorwolfs/RF-simulations/MSL/notchfilter/notes.md

 > - in a plane connecting the 2 conductors (the microstrip and conducting plane), WITHOUT overlapping with one of the conductors.
 > - It's width should be a bit bigger than the signal line width.

+**Lumped Port Measurements**
+Important to note is that everything in a lumped port happens where the lumped port is positioned, so that includes
+- The current measurement (in the width direction)
+- The voltage measurement (in the height direction)
+- The excitation (in the width/height plane)

+Not sure if this is the place of excitation is an optimal location for the measurement of signals.

 ### Source
 https://innovationspace.ansys.com/courses/wp-content/uploads/sites/5/2021/07/HFSS_GS_2020R2_EN_LE6_Port_Basics.pdf